Gilda (film): Home media

+On November 7, 2000 (same day as the 2000 United States presidential election that saw George W. Bush elected as the President of the United States), Columbia TriStar Home Video (via the Columbia Classics label) released Gilda on DVD in Region 1 for the first time, with restoration by the UCLA Film and Television Archive.

-In January 2016 The Criterion Collection released DVD and Blu-ray Disc versions of Gilda, featuring a new 2K digital film restoration, with uncompressed monaural soundtrack on the Blu-ray version.
+In January 2016 The Criterion Collection released DVD and Blu-ray Disc versions of Gilda, featuring a new high-definition digital film restoration created on a Spirit 2K DataCine scanner, with uncompressed monaural soundtrack on the Blu-ray version.
+On April 7, 2026, Criterion released the 4K Ultra HD and a newly remastered Blu-ray combo for the first time to commemorate the film's 80th anniversary; this Dolby Vision/HDR master and the remastered combo release is sourced from a brand new 4K digital transfer rather than the HD digital transfer seen in the 2016 Blu-ray release.

 Legacy

 Hayworth later came to resent the film and its effect on her image.
-Hayworth once said with some bitterness, "Men go to bed with Gilda, but wake up with me".
+Hayworth once said with some bitterness, "Men go to bed with Gilda, but wake up with me."
 This quote was referenced by Anna Scott, the fictional actress played by Julia Roberts in the film Notting Hill.

 Hayworth's performance as Gilda lent itself to the Stephen King novella Rita Hayworth and Shawshank Redemption in the form of a poster hanging on the wall of prisoner Andy Dufresne, who used it to cover the hole in the wall he used to escape.
 In the novella's film adaption, the film is shown to the prisoners for movie night.
 The film has also been watched by characters in Hero, Girl, Interrupted, and The Thirteenth Floor, as well as episodes of Joan of Arcadia, The Blacklist, and The Penguin.

+Rita Hayworth’s performance in Gilda was a primary inspiration for the iconic animated character Jessica Rabbit in Who Framed Roger Rabbit (1988).
+Specifically, Hayworth's appearance, the song "Put the Blame on Mame," and her hourglass figure influenced Jessica’s design, hair, and stage presence.

 In the 2001 film Mulholland Drive, the amnesiac protagonist played by Laura Harring proclaims her name as 'Rita' after seeing a Gilda poster on the wall.

-An excerpt of the film where Hayworth sings “Put the Blame on Mame” was planned to be used in Michael Jackson’s 2009 This Is It concert residency at the O2 Arena in London as part of the Smooth Criminal visuals, in addition to a chase scene.
+An excerpt of the film where Hayworth sings "Put the Blame on Mame" was planned to be used in Michael Jackson's 2009 This Is It concert residency at the O2 Arena in London as part of the Smooth Criminal visuals, in addition to a chase scene.
 Jackson was digitally inserted into the film using green screen and computer effects.

-The film has been shown on Turner Classic Movies at the request of guest hosts several times.
+The film has been shown on the cable television channel Turner Classic Movies (TCM) at the request of guest hosts several times, including in January 2024 when Columbia Pictures celebrated its 100th anniversary.
 In 2015, actress Diahann Carroll chose the film and expressed admiration for Hayworth and her performance in the film.
 Guest hosts Joan Collins and Debra Winger have also chosen and discussed the film.